-This is a key support position, serving as the point of contact for prospective international undergraduate freshmen and transfer students.
+This is a support position, serving as the point of contact for prospective international undergraduate freshmen and transfer students.
 The Undergraduate International Admissions Counselor processes and evaluates applications and works collaboratively with departments that require secondary review.
-The position reports to the Director of International Recruitment within the newly formed International Recruitment and Admissions Office (IRAO), reporting to the Vice Provost.
+The position reports to the Director of International Recruitment within the newly formed International Recruitment and Admissions Office (IRAO), reporting to the Vice Provost, within the Graduate School.

-Guide prospective students in all stages of the application process from point of inquiry up to acceptance or rejection, providing clear and accurate communication that reflects positively on UNCG.
-Exercise independent judgement in fair and balanced manner in keeping with university admissions protocol and best practices; defer to university resources for final determination.
+Guide prospective students in all stages of the application process from point of inquiry up to pre-acceptance or rejection, providing clear and accurate communication that reflects positively on UNCG.
+Exercise independent judgement in fair and balanced manner in keeping with university admissions protocol and best practices.

 Conduct overseas academic course credential evaluations for global secondary education and bachelor’s credentials.
-Refer and guide applicant to WES or ECE (or NACES® member organization), where necessary.
-Work collaboratively with Registrar’s Office and Departments for major-specific evaluation.
+Refer and guide applicant to NACES® member organizations, where necessary, for course evaluations.
+Work collaboratively with Registrar’s Office and Departments for major-specific evaluations.

 Assist Director with promotion of accelerated degree programs (bachelor’s-to-master’s) to prospective and current international undergraduate students.